SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 Write a password reset program that performs a series of commands on a predefined string.

 First, you will receive a string.
-After that until the command "**Done**" is given, you will be receiving strings with commands split by a single space.
+Until the command "**Done**", you will be receiving strings with commands split by a single space.

 The commands will be the following: